 In his laughter he had often heard the echo of God’s merriment.
-This laughing youth of many charms lay dying in a hut, yet the blast of illness was unable to wither his smiles.
-The doleful doctors came and said to him, “But a day, but a day, we give you to live.”
+This laughing youth of many charms lay dying in a hut, yet the blast of illness could not wither his smiles.
+The doctors came and told him dolefully, “Only a day, just one day we give you to live.”

-The dear ones of his family cried aloud, “Leave us not, poor youth of our hearts, our souls are bursting for thee, for thy plight.”
+The dear ones of his family cried aloud, “Leave us not, dear that you are to our souls.
+Our hearts are bursting for thee in thy plight.”

-The smiles of the youth grew brighter and he joyously and pityingly spoke in a voice of song, “Ah, just a day, yea, but a day between me and my long‐lost Beloved.
-Yea, the hours of the day are slow to die.
-When they have expired, my Beloved will open the prison gates of my life and embrace me in Her infinite arms, the balloon of life will break, and the imprisoned breath of life will cross the mortal shore and reach my immaculate kingdom of dainty dreams, where no nightmares of illness will dare to cross the threshold of my peace.
+The youth’s smile grew brighter, and he spoke joyously yet with compassion, in a voice of song, “Ah, just a day, yes!
+Only a day between me and my long‐lost Beloved.
+Oh, how slowly pass these intervening hours!
+When they nish, my Beloved will open the prison gates of this life and embrace me in Her infinite arms.
+The prison walls of this existence will crumble, and my released life will soar beyond these mortal shores toward my immaculate kingdom of beautiful dreams, where no nightmare of illness will ever dare to cross the threshold of my peace.

-“I am the billow of the sea; in the sea I will be free.
-I am dust of light; I will swim in the stars.
-I am a drop of ambrosia; I will be a sea of nectar.
-I am the river of the moon; I will melt in iridescence.
-My nightmare of desires has ceased, my dreams of grief are broken, the light of laughter has awakened.
-The lamp of many lives, flickering over my earthliness, is extinguished forever.
-My light has plunged into the divine light and is playing over the splendors of eternity.
-The shadows of fanciful fears have slipped away, and the infinite light has spread over the dark nooks of my soul.
+“I am the sea billow; in the vast sea will I find freedom.
+I am a mote of dust in the light; I will now fly through space with the stars.
+I am a drop of ambrosia; I will become a vast sea of nectar.
+I am a river of moonlight; I will melt in iridescence.
+My nightmare of imprisoning desires has ended; my dreams of grief are over as the light of laugher awakens in my soul.
+The candle of many lives, flickering with earthliness, has been extinguished forever by the gust of Her love, its little light disappearing into the divine light that plays over splendors of eternity.
+The shadows of imaginary fears have all vanished before the infinite light as it spreads out into all the dark nooks of my consciousness.

 “I am free!
-I will soon be out!
-But it will be sad to look at you through your prison bars of mortal life, locked up in your misery-making mundane prison.
+Soon I will be released!
+But I will also be sad to look back and see you locked behind those prison bars of mortal life, locked up in your uncertainties, fears, and almost daily anguish.

-“’Tis now less than a day, as the doctors say.
-I shall be gone on my infinite way.
-No music is sweeter than the song I shall sing every moment, ‘Now less than a day.
-Less than a day, ’til my Beloved comes in the dazzling chariot of Death to take me away, to take me away to the kingdom of deathlessness, to the palace of bliss‐dreams, far, far, away.
+“’Tis less than a day now, the doctors tell me.
+Very soon I shall be on my cosmic way.
+No music can be sweeter than the song I’ll sing, every moment through eternity.
+Less than a day now!
+Less than a day before my Beloved comes in the dazzling chariot of Death to take me away to the kingdom of deathless happiness, where I will live in my palace of bliss‐dreams far, far away.